Government of Omaha: About

 The Omaha City Council is the legislative branch and is made up seven members elected from districts across the city.
 The council enacts local ordinances and approves the city budget.
 Government priorities and activities are established in a budget ordinance approved annually.
 The council takes official action through the passage of ordinances and resolutions.

 The City of Omaha has considered consolidating with Douglas County government.
+Currently colocated within the Omaha/Douglas Civic Center, the government offices for both the city and the county are in downtown Omaha.

 Currently

-The current Mayor of Omaha is Jean Stothert, a member of the Republican Party.
-The City Clerk is Dan Esch, a member of the Democratic Party and members of the City Council are Pete Festerson from District 1; Juanita Johnson from 2; Danny Begley, Council President from 3; Vinny Palermo, Council Vice President from 4; Don Rowe from 5; Brinker Harding from 6 and; Aimee Melton from 7.
+The current Mayor of Omaha is John Ewing Jr., a member of the Democratic Party.
+The City Clerk is Dan Esch, a member of the Democratic Party and members of the City Council are Pete Festerson, Council President from District 1; Juanita Johnson from 2; Danny Begley from 3; Ron Hug from 4; Don Rowe from 5; Brinker Harding from 6 and; Aimee Melton, Council Vice President from 7.